InnopolisUniversity/innometrics-agent-ide-visualstudio/README.md

     - LINE - line in the file
 - "code begin time" - UTC timestamp in ms, e.g. 1511857258858
 - "code end time" - UTC timestamp in ms, e.g. 1511857258858
-- "version name" - name of the IDE application, e.g. IntelliJ IDEA
+- "version name" - name of the IDE application, e.g. Microsoft Visual Studio
-- "full version" - version of the IDE application, e.g. 2017.2.5
+- "full version" - version of the IDE application, e.g. 15.0
-- "company name" - vendor of the IDE application, e.g. JetBrains s.r.o.

 Anonymous classes are denoted as CLASS:[ANONYMOUS].

+Anonymous methods are denoted as FUNC:[ANONYMOUS].

 Lambda expressions are denoted as FUNC:[LAMBDA].